At the start of your content marketing career, how many SEO tips did you receive? If you’re anything like me, the answer is zero.

 Don’t just optimise the body copy

-If you're a Yoast plugin user, you can change this in the snippet editor.
-Adrien Lemaire
+If you’re a Yoast plugin user, you can change this in the snippet editor – as demonstrated below.

-, says he wishes he knew "The importance of slug URLs.
-Not just choosing the default structure in Wordpress and optimizing it with keywords.
-When you realise that too late, it's not easy to make changes on published articles."
+Adrien Lemaire, Content and PR Manager at RingCentral Engage, says he wishes he knew “The importance of slug URLs.
+Not just choosing the default structure in WordPress and optimizing it with keywords.
+When you realise that too late, it’s not easy to make changes on published articles.”

 Fi Shailes, Freelance Content Writer at Digital Drum, wishes she knew that “SEO is a far deeper discipline than adding some keywords and meta descriptions to a content management system (CMS).
 It’s impossible to know lots about everything, so it’s best to know lots about one or two aspects of it.”

-Not only does internal linking SEO-ify your pages, but it also gives the reader somewhere to click and stay on your site.
+Not only does internal linking SEO-ify your pages, it gives the reader somewhere to click and stay on your site.
 The more content they read, the more chance of conversion.

 Content pruning is as important as content creation